DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/sidecar-management/ns-sidecar.md

 ## Cleanup Policy

 You can select one or more namespaces and clean up the namespace-level sidecar policy.
-After cleanup, the sidecar status of workloads in the namespace will only be controlled by `Workload Sidecar Management`.
+After cleanup, the sidecar status of workloads in the namespace will only be controlled by `Workload`.
 The following steps can be used:

 1. Select one or more namespaces that have sidecar injection enabled and click on `Cleanup Policy`.